charlesbenfer/charlesbenfer.github.io/_posts/2025-9-2-bayesian-pitcher-injury.md

 - **C-index (Concordance Index)**: As explained earlier, this measures how often the model correctly ranks injury risk.
 Our 0.592 means that given any two pitchers, the model correctly identifies which one will get injured first about 59% of the time.
 While this might not sound impressive, in medical prediction (which injury prediction resembles), C-indices of 0.6-0.7 are considered clinically useful.

 - **Brier Score**: This measures how close predicted probabilities are to actual outcomes.
 If I predict 60% injury risk for 10 pitchers, about 6 should actually get injured.
-Our score of 0.229 beats the baseline of 0.25 (which you'd get by always predicting the population average).
+Our score of 0.229 beats the baseline of 0.241 (which you'd get by always predicting the population average of 40.7% injury rate for everyone).

 - **Calibration**: This checks if predicted probabilities match reality.
 When the model says "30% risk," do 30% of those pitchers actually get injured?
 Good calibration means teams can trust the risk percentages.